On failures

 This year I learned about Holland Mechanics’ Pro Truer from two wheelbuilders looking at truing workstations.
 It’s a cool machine.
 Generally Holland tools are in a different category but there’s overlap between Wheel Analytics and Pro Truer, which they describe as a semi-automated truing tool.
 The economics of ownership are completely different, however.

-It stood out that Holland quotes power consumption at 200 watts.
-It made me curious about the Islandix WA-1 controller, measured in the photo above.
+I noticed Holland quotes 200 watts power consumption and got curious about the Islandix WA-1 controller, measured in the photo above.
 Power fluctuates for a few seconds on startup but stabilizes at less than a watt whether working or idle.
 Needless to say you can leave it plugged in 24/7 so it’s ready whenever a wheel walks in the door.

 Reporting for duty